Learn how to wrap, freeze and thaw cakes and other baked goods so you can enjoy them whenever you’d like!

-Store-bought bread also freezes well.
-No need to double wrap that, the plastic bag the bread comes in will help keep it fresh for a couple weeks.
+Store-bought bread also freezes well, but there’s no need to double wrap it.
+The plastic bag the bread comes in will help keep it fresh for a couple of weeks.

 How to Freeze Cookie Dough

-Drop cookies, like chocolate chip cookies or snickerdoodles, are great for freezing!
-Simply form them into balls and freeze, uncovered, until solid.
-Once frozen, place in a resealable plastic bag and keep in the freezer for 6 to 8 weeks (you can also keep them in the fridge for up to 2 days).
+Form cookie dough into balls and freeze, uncovered, until solid.
+Once frozen, place in a resealable plastic bag and keep in the freezer for 6 to 8 weeks or in the fridge for up to 2 days.
 No need to defrost these, they can go from freezer to oven for those late-night cookie cravings!
+Drop cookies, like chocolate chip cookies or snickerdoodles, are great for freezing.

-For slice and bake and roll-out cookies, form the dough into a log (or a ball for roll-out), then wrap tightly in plastic wrap.
+For slice and bakes or roll-out cookies, form the dough into a log or ball, then wrap tightly in plastic wrap.
 Place in an airtight container and freeze 2 to 3 months.
-Let thaw completely in the fridge before using.
+Let thaw completely in the fridge before baking.

 How to Freeze Cookies

-If your cookies are already baked, layer them, undecorated, in an airtight container or freezer bag with parchment paper or waxed paper in between the layers of cookies.
-Freeze for 3 to 4 months.
+Layer baked and undecorated cookies in an airtight container or freezer bag with parchment or wax paper in between each layer of cookies.
+Cookies can last in the freezer for 3 to 4 months.